SolarWinds Patch Manager logo

 SolarWinds

-SolarWinds Patch Manager uses custom per-endpoint quote pricing, runs on on-prem, supports Windows, and 30-day free trial.
+SolarWinds Patch Manager uses per node, subscription (annual) or perpetual license with maintenance pricing, runs on on-prem, supports Windows, and 30-day free trial.

 Written by RajatFact-checked by Chandrasmita